 You really don’t want to see detail in a swamp.
 It is bound to be not very pretty.
 The mist does an excellent job of a cover-up while keeping the air of suspense.
 The fog does not obscure everything.
 If it did, there would be nothing much to see, let alone appreciate it.
 It reveals enough in parts to keep you interested.
 So you get to see the texture of the water in the foreground, the floating deadwood, the tree line in the distance… All in all, you get an illusion of detail and richness without actually seeing anything that could offend.

-This is precisely why this image of a swamp in the morning mist somewhere in Canada is pleasing and not messy.
-The image seems to say that nature is what it is, and even a lowly swamp can be a beautiful thing when seen subdued light and when bogged down by misty surroundings.
+This is precisely why this image of a swamp landscape photograph in the morning mist somewhere in Canada is pleasing and not messy.
+The image seems to say that nature is what it is, and even a lowly swamp can be a beautiful thing when seen in subdued light and when bogged down by misty surroundings.
 Suddenly it is no longer a swamp.
 It is a thing of beauty.
 For even though many of the trees may be dead, you can still feel the wind whistling through the branches.

 There is romance in nature everywhere – even in unlikely places.
 And it is the job of the artist/photographer to search them out and reveal their beauty to us.